 You definitely don’t have to get a GPS watch to be a runner, but for me, it has made running easier.
 If you’re thinking about other options, we’ll discuss the pros and cons of each.
 A GPS watch may or may not be the best fit for you.

 A phone is definitely an option, and because you have GPS on it, you can download apps that will allow you to track your pace, distance, speed, and so forth.
 You’re going to drain your phone battery much faster than a GPS watch battery because the former is not designed for heavy GPS usage.

 Plus, a phone can be very bulky to carry, and it will likely be challenging for you to check your stats mid-run because they are not conveniently located on a small screen on your wrist.

 Read More: Smartphone vs GPS Watch

-In sum, a phone is designed to make calls and send texts.
+In sum, a phone is designed to make calls, send texts, and help you crush candy.
 That is what it does best.
-It can be used as a GPS, but it’s not as effective for that.
+It can be used as a GPS, but it’s not as effective or accurate for that.
 A GPS watch is designed to give you information about your run using GPS, which means that it does that extremely well.

 GPS Watch vs Fitbit (non-GPS model)

 For years, I had a Fitbit that was a non-GPS model.
 I could press a button, and it would start tracking my time, but that was it.
 When I ran occasionally and really just used it for walking and counting steps, that was fine.

 But when I started to get more into running, I wanted a watch that was going to give me more information during my run.
 The Fitbit just wasn’t cutting it anymore.
 The great thing is that my GPS watch does everything my Fitbit did, with lots of extras.